erikzaadi/erikzaadi.com/content/posts/2010/2010-03-20-jqapiairapplication.md

 wordpress_id: '23'
 comments: true
 categories:
-- Github
+- github
-- jQAPI
+- jqapi
-- jQuery
+- jquery
 ---

 For the last year and a half I've been heavily exposed to a lot of open source software.